 Why Adopting New Technology Is Worth the Challenge?

 For instance, a recent study tested Bluetooth Low Energy (BLE) beacons to track construction crews and improve on-site visibility.
 Initially, many workers were uncomfortable.
 They worried about being monitored or losing privacy.
-However, once management explained that the system was designed to improve safety, logistics, and fairness in workload distribution, most team members accepted it.
+Once management explained the benefits, most team members accepted the system.
 This study revealed that:

 37% of workers were strong supporters of the technology, while 63% accepted it with reservations.